GeorgeHarland/RandomTower/README.md

 A small hobby.
 Making a tower survival game with TypeScript, Preact, and Phaser.JS.

-Code is messy.
 I'm not following any designs, but I'm doing small refactors each time I work on it.

 ## Current State